Champions League racism: Why did Basaksehir players walk off the pitch vs PSG? | Goal.com

 Basaksehir, however, were unhappy with that decision and insisted he be removed from officiating responsibilities altogether before the match could continue.

-The match was eventually postponed, set to resume on Wednesday at 6:55pm local time from the 14th minute, with the score at 0-0.
+The match was eventually postponed, set to resume with new officials on Wednesday at 6:55pm local time from the 14th minute, with the score at 0-0.

 Speaking on RMC, ex-Manchester United striker Louis Saha slammed UEFA's apparent "ultimatum" to the away side.